T 061 (Aller-G-time diphenhydramine hydrochloride 25 mg)

 Pill imprint T 061 has been identified as Aller-G-time diphenhydramine hydrochloride 25 mg.

-Aller-G-Time is used in the treatment of allergic reactions; extrapyramidal reaction; allergic rhinitis; cough; urticaria (and more), and belongs to the drug classes anticholinergic antiemetics, anticholinergic antiparkinson agents, antihistamines, miscellaneous anxiolytics, sedatives and hypnotics.
+Aller-G-Time is used in the treatment of allergic reactions; cough; allergic rhinitis; extrapyramidal reaction; cold symptoms (and more), and belongs to the drug classes anticholinergic antiemetics, anticholinergic antiparkinson agents, antihistamines, miscellaneous anxiolytics, sedatives and hypnotics.
 There is no proven risk in humans during pregnancy.
 Aller-G-Time diphenhydramine hydrochloride 25 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: